mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 ### User Authentication with OpenID Connect in a nutshell

 0. Create a state token (randomly generated and unguessable) and associate it with a local session.
-0. Send [/authentication request](#authorization-query-parameters) to Firefox Accounts.
-Upon completion, Firefox Accounts redirects back to your app with state and code.
+0. Send [/authentication request](#authorization-query-parameters) to Mozilla accounts.
+Upon completion, Mozilla accounts redirects back to your app with state and code.
 0. Confirm the returned state token by comparing it with the state token associated with the local session.
 0. Exchange the code for an access token and possibly a refresh token.
 0. If you asked for `scope=profile` you can fetch user profile information, using the access token, from the FxA Profile Server.